garrandall/popular-music-data/tracks/your-personal-touch-evelyn--champagne--king.md

 I want to spend my whole life, sweet darling
 Just loving only you, baby

-Ooh, your loving is so right
+Oh, your loving is so right
 And I want it every night
 Only you know how to thrill me, boy
 You got class and you got style
 And your love is worth my while
 You satisfy me, boy
-Please don't turn me down, ooh
+Please don't turn me down, oh

 Come on and get my love
 Your person, your personal touch
 (You know you got it, come give it to me)
-Ooh, come on and get my love
+Oh, come on and get my love
 Your person, your personal touch
 (You know I love it, come give it to me)